dennis-lawter/dennis-lawter/README.md

 ### Hi there, I'm Dennis Lawter

 - 😄 Pronouns: He/him.
-- 🔭 Working On: A raspberry pi pico powered virtual pet
+- 🔭 Working On: A raspberry pi pico powered virtual pet; An indie game about a drone delivering packages
 - 🌱 Learning: Rust, Godot, and Blender
 - 🥅 Goals: Spend more time on game development and get a product to market
 - ⚡ Fun Fact: I run a 42U server rack in my basement closet 😅